 Harry’s been to visit aquariums around the country.
-In fact, Andre was named after Andre Cowan, a Tahitian trainer at Marineland.
+In fact, Andre the seal was named after Andre Cowan, a Tahitian trainer at Marineland.
 He corresponds with some of the trainers and sometimes they swopped tricks.
 He got the idea to teach Andre to play the ukulele from an aquarium in Seattle.
 But there is a distance between Harry and this other breed, the professional animal trainer.
 “At the aquariums they don’t call them tricks or stunts anymore; they call them ‘behaviors’.”
 Harry said the word with the nasal disdain of a stuffy old dowager.
 “I guess that’s supposed to dignify it or something.
 Well, Andre and I still called them tricks.
 ‘Trained seal’ might be derogatory to some people but not to me.
-Andre was certainly trained.
+Andre the seal was certainly trained.
 In fact he probably knew a lot more ‘behaviors’ than most other trained animals — I don’t know what his repertoire was, a hundred tricks, at least, I suppose.
 I couldn’t remember half of them myself.
 Toward the end, I couldn’t really think of anything else to teach him.
 The last thing I taught him was to wave good-bye.”

-About ten years ago Andre was immortalized in stone.
+About ten years ago Andre the seal was immortalized in stone.
 A granite statue one-third larger than life was carved — while Andre posed on his float — by Jane Wazey, a well-known sculptor, and was dedicated in place down by Rockport’s boat landing, right where other towns are likely to have statues of their war heroes.
 A rim of evergreens was planted by Rockport’s Garden Club.
-After Andre died, fans streamed there, solemn faced.
+After Andre the seal died, fans streamed there, solemn faced.
 Some brought fresh-cut flowers in vases and set them around his plump likeness.
 Others stopped and stroked the smooth stone or patted his arched head.
 Couples took pictures of each other beside the flower-strewn stone.
 A woman from New York stood staring at the eerie likeness.
 “I never got to see his show,” she said.
 “When I heard he’d died, I said, ‘Shoot, I wish I’d gone!’ ” Another woman nearby overheard her and said, “Oh, I used to love it when his trainer would say, ‘Andre, tell me what you think of Flipper,’ and he’d go,” she put her tongue between her teeth, “Pthwttt!”

 The statue, which faces out toward the harbor, was not meant as a memorial, and the plaque which accompanies it speaks of Andre as if he were still there.
-In inch-high bronze letters, the story of Andre is spelled out, all told in the present tense.
+In inch-high bronze letters, the story of Andre the seal is spelled out, all told in the present tense.

 Back at the house, Harry had already answered that question — should the plaque be changed to past tense?
 He was surprised, possibly offended, by the idea.